 You are here: Appendices > Appendix I: Considerations for Large Clusters

 There are several key considerations in getting a batch system to scale.

 Proper Resource Manager Configuration

-With event driven resource managers like TORQUE, each time a job is submitted the resource manager notifies the scheduler.
-In an attempt to minimize response time, the scheduler starts a new scheduling cycle to determine if the newly submitted job can run.
-In systems with large numbers of jobs submitted at once, this might not result in the desired behavior for two reasons.
-First, by scheduling at every job submission Moab schedules newly submitted jobs onto available resources in a first come, first served basis rather than evaluating the entire group of new jobs at once and optimizing the placement accordingly.
-Second, by launching a scheduling iteration for every job submitted, Moab places a heavy load on the resource manager.
-For example, if a user were to submit 1000 new jobs simultaneously, for each job submitted, the resource manager contacts the scheduler, the scheduler starts a new iteration, and in this iteration, the scheduler contacts the resource manager requesting updated information on all jobs and resources available.
+With event driven resource manager interfaces (such as TORQUE, PBS, and SGE), each time a job is submitted, the resource manager notifies the scheduler of this fact.
+In an attempt to minimize response time, the scheduler will start a new scheduling cycle to determine if the newly submitted job can run.
+In systems with large numbers of jobs submitted at once, this may not result in the desired behavior for two reasons.
+First, by scheduling at every job submission, Moab will schedule newly submitted jobs onto available resources in a first come, first served basis rather than evaluating the entire group of new jobs at once and optimizing the placement accordingly.
+Second, by launching a scheduling iteration for every job submitted, Moab may place a heavy load on the resource manager.
+For example, if a user were to submit 1000 new jobs simultaneously, for each job submitted, the resource manager would contact the scheduler, the scheduler would start a new iteration, and in this iteration, the scheduler would contact the resource manager requesting updated information on all jobs and resources available.

-Setting a minimum RMPOLLINTERVAL causes the scheduler to not process jobs as quickly as they are submitted, but rather to wait a minimum amount of time to allow more jobs be submitted and to process these new jobs in groups.
+The JOBAGGREGATIONTIME parameter works by informing the scheduler to not process jobs as quickly as they are submitted, but rather to process these new jobs in groups.

 Because the job is not fully processed, some attributes may change after the job has been submitted.
 For example, when a job class is remapped, the new class is not reflected until Moab begins its next scheduling iteration.
 Additionally, job arrays are not instantiated until Moab begins its next scheduling cycle.